sroscoe2/CS222-Lab04/README.md

 representation of classes and their relationships.
 <p align="center">
 <img src="images/ProjectUML.png"
-     alt="UML Diagram of a potential design for the Cinco Corporation payroll system" width="90%"/>
+     alt="UML Diagram of a potential design for the company payroll system" width="90%"/>
 </p>